 My primary interests lie in effective algebra, computability theory, reverse mathematics, and mathematical logic.
 Effective algebra endeavors to understand results of algebra and combinatorics from a viewpoint of computability theory.
 My Ph.D. dissertation concerns the effective content of ordered fields.
-For more information on the types of questions I like to study, as well as my approach to research, check out my papers below or my research statement
+For more information on the types of questions I like to study, as well as my approach to research, check out my papers and talks below.

 The following papers, though copyrighted, may be downloaded for personal and non-profit educational use.